 Guernsey has a very special place in my heart.
-The cliff top walks, the perfect cobbled harbour-side town of St Peter Port and the empty sandy beaches keep me returning again and again.
-One of my favourite hotels on the island is the Fermain Valley Hotel, which boasts the most stunning views across the forested valley and down to the twinkling cove of Fermain Bay.
+The clifftop walks, the perfect cobbled harbor-side town of St Peter Port and the empty sandy beaches keep me returning again and again.
+One of my favorite hotels on the island is the Fermain Valley Hotel, which boasts the most stunning views across the forested valley and down to the twinkling cove of Fermain Bay.
 Use our video tour to get sight of this stunning view.

 The main hotel bar area was clad in a stylish pine with a large bar, plenty of seating including comfy sofas and tall bar stools.
 In good weather, the bar opens out onto one of the tiered terraces offering more seating so that you could take in the spectacular views over a drink.
 There was also a second bar area inside the Rock Garden Steakhouse which has boisterous music and a young funky vibe.